thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

   });
 });
 ```

+How many epochs should you run for?
+[Until it's good, or it's clear it's not working, or you run out of time.](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9).

+If everything is set up correctly, you should expect very good accuracy.

 You should give this a shot, modifying the color images to use Pexels images.
 You'll need to update the image importing and the label setting to handle the three categories of code.
 Let me know if you run into problems.